Nudging the Somas: Exploring How Live-Configurable Mixed Reality Objects Shape Open-Ended Intercorporeal Movements: Discussion

-While prior work has shown that MR nudging can bias trajectories through situated virtual overlays \cite{Kasahara2025MR}, our studies extend a shift from the single-person, goal-oriented, quantitative focus of prior MR nudging research to a collective, open-ended, embodied, qualitative analysis of group movement in co‑located settings.
+While prior work has shown that MR nudging can bias trajectories through situated virtual overlays~\cite{Kasahara2025MR,Williams2025Nudging,Duives2025Nudging}, our study shifts from the single-person, goal-oriented, quantitative focus of prior MR nudging research toward a collective, open-ended, embodied, qualitative analysis of group movement in co-located settings.